fatteryacid/intermediate-data-pipeline/README.md

 - **Gold**: Aggregated tables, or any other reporting/dashboard-ready tables.
 	- This layer will serve as the main working layer for analytical functions, with tables built to be pulled into dashboards or sheets quickly.
 	- Meant to be read/write for analysts, BI developers, etc.
-## Getting Started
-Although the keys used to run this project are not provided, Airflow setup is available using the following procedures.
-1. Run `cd app` to change to `app/` directory.
-2. Run `docker compose build` to build the Docker image.
-3. Run `docker compose up -d` to run the Docker image detached.
-4. Navigate to `localhost:8080` to view Airflow instance.
-	- Username and password are: `airflow`
-5. Close with `docker compose down`.
 ## Design Decisions
 | Decision                                                | **Rationale**                                                                                                                                                                                                                                                   | **Tradeoff**                                                                                                                                                                                                                                                                                                                               |
 | ------------------------------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |